Campbell-Muscle-Lab/PyMyoVent/docs/pages/structures/model/model.md

 - `myofilaments`: This sub-block contains model parameters for dynamically-coupled interaction of myofilaments.
     - `cb_number_density` : Number of myosin heads in a hypothetical cardiac half-sarcomere with a cross-sectional area of 1 m^2.
     - `k_1` : Activation rate factor of myosin heads from SRX to DRX states.
-    - `k_force` : Force dependant activation rate factor of myosin heads.
+    - `k_force` : Force dependent activation rate factor of myosin heads.
     - `k_2` : Deactivation rate factor of myosin heads from DRX to SRX states.
     - `k_3` : Attachment rate factor of myosin heads from SRX to Force Generating states.
     - `k_4_0` : Detachment rate factor of myosin heads from Force Generating to SRX states.
-    - `k_4_1` : Strain dependant Detachment rate factor of myosin heads from Force Generating to SRX states.
+    - `k_4_1` : Strain dependent detachment rate factor of myosin heads from Force Generating to SRX states.
     - `k_cb` : The cross-bridge stiffness factor.
     - `x_ps` : The power stroke of an attached cross-bridge.
     - `k_on` : The activation rate factor of binding sites on thin filaments.